-ENEL S.p.A. is a leading European utility and the largest electric utility in Italy.
-It accounted for around 17.5% of total domestic power generation, 86% of electricity distribution and 37% of the end-customer sales market by volume in Italy in 2022.
+ENEL S.p.A.
+(Enel) is a leading European utility and the largest electric utility in Italy.
+It accounted for around 17% of total domestic power generation, 70% of electricity distribution and 36.2% of the end-customer sales market by volume in Italy in 2023.
 The company has a widely diversified geographic footprint outside Italy, with a particularly strong presence in Spain and Latin America through various holdings.
-Enel's renewable activities are operated through its global renewable energies business line, although ownership of its renewable assets may be held by the respective local market entities, such as those in Spain and Latin America.
+Enel's renewable activities worldwide are operated through its Global Renewable Energies business line, although ownership of its renewable assets may be held by the respective local market entities, such as those in Spain and Latin America.

 Enel is an established issuer in the sustainable debt markets, having issued green bonds since 2017 and sustainability-linked instruments since 2019.
-Further issuance is likely on a significant scale, as the company has publicly communicated that it aims to achieve a 70% share of sustainable financing instruments from all funding sources by 2026.
+Further issuance is likely on a significant scale, as the company has publicly communicated that it aims to achieve a ~75% share of sustainable financing instruments from all funding sources by 2027.
+The company's installed renewable capacity is expected to increase to 76 GW by 2027.
 In terms of GHG emissions reduction, Enel targets to become net zero across all scopes by 2040.